 Teaching Abroad Without Certification: Where to Start

 There are multiple opportunities to teach English abroad without a teaching certification.
-Teaching possibilities also exist for those with knowledge of special fields such as business, health, math or science (such as the Peace Corps and IFESH).
+Teaching possibilities also exist for those with knowledge of special fields such as business, health, math or science (such as the Peace Corps).
 The main focus for individuals without certification should be on familiarity with the English Language.
 In fact, proficiency in the local language is rarely a requirement for obtaining a position.
 The “credential” of being a native speaking and a bachelor’s degree may be the only requirements needed to obtain a job and a work permit in areas such as Asia and Eastern Europe.
 See Work Permit Visas for more information on how to work abroad with a work permit visa.

 Teaching English as a Foreign Language

 In addition to native fluency in English, many programs are now requesting experience in Teaching English as a Foreign (or second) Language.
 TEFL can be gained in a one-month course.
 The certification could open doors in extremely competitive areas such as Western Europe.
 Those with a Master's in TEFL can teach virtually anywhere.

 U-M's English Language Institute offers winter and summer courses in TESL.
 For more Ann Arbor programs, see below.
 Search for other programs using acronyms including: